 8. What’s the best time of the year to fish?

 The general fishing season in Patagonia runs from November through April.
 Depending on where you go and what species of fish you want to catch, the “best” time to go can vary.
 That said, the most in-demand and popular times to fish in this region aligns with the peak of the austral summer from early January through March.
 But like most fishing trips, the best time to go is “when you can.”

 9. Do I need to be an experienced angler to fly fish in Patagonia?

 With so many different fishing options and so many fish, anglers of all skill levels can easily be accommodated.
 The guides are patient and experienced, and Patagonia has something to offer for every type of angler – regardless of ability.
 Whether you prefer to wade fish on foot on smaller creeks or float fish on larger rivers from boats or rafts, cast dries or swing streamers, fish hard or head in early, you can do it in Patagonia.

 10. Are there non-angling activities in Patagonia?

-If your traveling companions aren’t as keen on chasing fish like you, or if you’re someone who simply enjoys a day or two off from fishing, there’s no shortage of non-angling activities.
+If your traveling companions aren’t as keen on chasing fish as you, or if you’re someone who simply enjoys a day or two off from fishing, there’s no shortage of non-angling activities.
 Horseback riding, hiking, birding, glacier tours, cycling, spa services, wine tasting, and more are all possibilities.
 Activities vary from region to region and lodge to lodge, and Yellow Dog is happy to arrange an option.

 We hope that shedding some light on the questions you may have about Patagonia will make your planning and subsequently your traveling, easier.
 If you have any questions or want more information about traveling to South America, don’t hesitate to call us at 888-777-5060.
-Or you can download our one-of-a-kinda industry-first in-depth Travel Planner.
+Or you can download our one-of-a-kind industry-first in-depth Travel Planner.